contentful/slash-developers/docs/concepts/links.md

 ]
 ```

-Although 'Menu for Humans' is linked to its meals, `AstroChicken` and `AstroCattle`, they are all fetched in the same `items` array.
-This happens because they all primarily match the conditions of the query parameters.

-Since `AstroChicken` and `AstroCattle` are already present in the response's `items`, they should not be included in the `includes.Entry` array again.
+As `AstroChicken` and `AstroCattle` all match the conditions of the query parameters and are linked to `Menu for Humans`, they are all fetched in the same `items` array.
+Since `AstroChicken` and `AstroCattle` are present in the response's `items`, they are not included in the `includes.Entry` array.

-# Fetching resources linked to a specific entry
+## Fetching resources linked to a specific entry

-It might be useful to retrieve all items linked to a particular target entry.
-To do so, a query URL should filter entries based on their specific `content_type`, a `linking_field` to link items and a `entry_id` from the target entry.
+You might want retrieve all items linked to a particular target entry.
+Your query URL should filter entries based on their specific `content_type`, a `linking_field` to link items and a `entry_id` from the target entry.

-For example, let's retrieve all resources of content type `Menu` linked to the restaurant `Space Burger` by using the following query URL:
+For example, to retrieve all resources of content type `Menu` linked to the restaurant `Space Burger` by using the following query URL:

 ```bash
 curl -v https://cdn.contentful.com/spaces/oc3u7dt7mty5/entries?access_token=6cabb22c95d52aa7752fe70ae9b3271a1fc2decf7ae7d99ccd7dceba718980e6&content_type=3HjHXUYR3yyosUqAGmi8wu&fields.restaurantField.sys.id=2UmoQ8Bo4g4S82WmGiQIQE